Zalasus/opendrakan/README.md

 Running
 -------

+__This is only useful for developers at the moment.
+You can't use OpenDrakan to play the game yet!__

-Run the opendrakan executable in the root directory of the game (same directory that contains the Drakan.exe) to load the intro level.
+Run the *odOsg* executable in the root directory of the game (same directory that contains the Drakan.exe) to load the intro level.
 To load a specific level, run OpenDrakan with the path to the *.lvl file as an argument.

-Right now, OpenDrakan has a few command line options to inspect Drakan resource files and extract data from them to aid in reverse-engineering.
-You can get an overview of these using the -h option.

 *Depending on the current state of the project, your results may vary*.
-Right now, some levels load while others don't.
-Most testing has been done on the "Ruined Village" level, so that's the one you probably want to try out OpenDrakan with.
+Since not all levels have been tried, some may yet crash the engine.
+Most testing has been done on the "Ruined Village" level, so that's the one you probably want to use when testing your contributions.

+OpenDrakan comes with the *srsced* tool, which can extract raw data from Drakan's SRSC files to aid in reverse-engineering.
+You can get an overview of it's functions using the -h option.
+While this utility is limited to inspection and extraction at the moment, editing functions will be added later.

 License